Submissions

 Author Guidelines

 Authors are invited to submit their work to this journal.
 An editor will assess all submissions to determine whether they meet the aims and scope of this journal.
-Those considered a good fit will be sent for peer review before determining whether they will be accepted or rejected.
+Those considered a good fit will be sent for peer review before a decision is made on whether they will be accepted or rejected.

 Before submitting, authors are responsible for obtaining permission to publish any material included in the submission, such as photos, documents, and datasets.
-All authors on the submission must consent to be identified as an author.
-Where appropriate, research should be approved by an appropriate ethics committee under the legal requirements of the study's country.
+All authors on the submission must consent to be identified as authors.
+Where appropriate, research should be approved by an ethics committee that meets the country's legal requirements for conducting the study.

 An editor may reject a submission if it does not meet minimum quality standards.
 Before submitting, please ensure the study design and research argument are properly structured and articulated.
-The title should be concise, and the abstract should be able to stand on its own.
-This will increase the likelihood of reviewers agreeing to review the paper.
+The title should be concise, and the abstract should be able to stand alone.
+This will increase the likelihood that reviewers will agree to review the paper.
 When you are satisfied that your submission meets this standard, please follow the checklist below to prepare your submission.

 AI-Generated Content Policy